-Candidates for the M.A. degree in Historical Studies must pass written and oral comprehensive examinations based on class work and reading lists provided by three examiners.
-Students are to have two examiners in their major track and one from outside of it.
+All candidates for the M.A. degree in History must pass written and oral comprehensive examinations based on coursework and reading lists provided by three examiners.
+Students are to have two examiners in their major area and one from outside of it.

-- The written portion of the comprehensive examination lasts four-and-a-half hours and is taken using a MacBook Pro laptop.
+- The written portion of the comprehensive examination lasts five hours and is taken using a MacBook Pro laptop.
 You take the exam in a comfortable room with a table, chairs, and couches.

-- Note that the oral comprehensive examination is typically scheduled approximately one week or less after the date of the written comprehensive examination.
+- The oral comprehensive examination is typically scheduled approximately one week after the date of the written comprehensive examination.

 - The oral comprehensive examination is typically less than two hours and takes place in a conference room with your three examiners.
 You find out at the conclusion of the oral comprehensive examination whether or not you have passed.